4 Elements That Make a Nonprofit Website Great

-According to Loop’s guide to the best nonprofit websites, the features that make a site stand out include:
+According to Loop’s guide to the best nonprofit websites, the elements that consistently make nonprofit sites successful are:

-In this guide, we’ll cover these four elements and discuss ways to incorporate them on your own site.
+In this guide, we’ll explore these four essential features in detail and show you how to incorporate them into your own site.

 These suggestions extend further than your website.
 Your other digital assets and communications, from newsletters to event invitations, should reflect your visual identity and make use of other impactful design elements like white space.